 Heart failure describes a clinical syndrome in which the heart's ability to pump is impaired.
-When a patient experiences an increase in their fluid status (ingestion of excess fluid or salt) or a decrease in their heart's ability to pump (such as a myocardial infarction or valve failure), a heart failure exacerbation may occur and fluid may build up in the body.
+When a patient experiences an increase in their fluid status (ingestion of excess fluid or salt) or a decrease in their heart's ability to pump (such as a myocardial infarction or valve failure), a heart failure exacerbation may occur.
 Pulmonary edema is a dangerous consequence and can impair breathing and gas exchange.
 Commonly, patients with heart failure may not tolerate lying supine and may complain of chest pain, shortness of breath, or sudden night-time awakening.
-Treatment goals include avoidance of fluid in the setting of fluid overload, nitroglycerin for hypertension, providing as needed ventilatory support with CPAP, and determining the underlying cause (such as a myocardial infarction).
+Prehospital treatment goals include reducing the work of the heart with preload/afterload reduction (nitroglycerine and CPAP) and providing as needed ventilatory support with CPAP.

-- Patients with heart failure should receive an ECG. - Use care in administration of fluid in hypotension, as this may worsen respiratory status.
+- ECG should be obtained on all patients, as STEMI may also be present - Use care in administration of fluid in hypotension, as this may worsen respiratory status.